 Then, there's the mild and sunny weather, which means that alfresco dining, roaming around the Gothic Quarter, and beach days are on the agenda.
 Movies and music dominate the events calendar, giving you even more options for things to do in this exciting Spanish city on the Mediterranean.

 Barcelona Weather in October

-As is true everywhere in the Northern Hemisphere, October is a month of major temperature change from the beginning of the month, when the warmth of September still lingers, to the end, when it is feeling more like November.
-And on top of that, it gets dark earlier and earlier in the evening, culminating with the end of Daylight Saving Time on the last Sunday in October in Spain.
+As is true everywhere in the Northern Hemisphere, October is a month of major temperature change from the beginning of the month, when the warmth of September still lingers, to the end, when it feels more like November.
+On top of that, it gets dark earlier and earlier in the evening as the month goes on, culminating with the end of Daylight Saving Time on the last Sunday in October in Spain.

-And you can still go to the beach and dip your toes into the Mediterranean.
-The sea temperature runs about 72 F in October on the shores of Barcelona.
+And you can still go to the beach and dip your toes into the Mediterranean, especially early in the month.
+The sea temperature runs about 72 degrees in October on the shores of Barcelona.

 What to Pack

-Barcelona is an upbeat, stylish, artistic city, but the locals dress conservatively.
+Barcelona is an upbeat, stylish, artistic city, but locals dress conservatively in the fall.
 It's always best to emulate the locals so you don't look like a tourist.
 If you plan on visiting one of Barcelona's churches, bear in mind that modest clothing is a must.